im-tomu/fomu-workshop/README.md

 ### Fomu Python Extensions

-Fomu has a few extended modules that you can use to interact with some of the hardware.
+Fomu's MicroPython binary contains a few extended Python modules that you can use to interact with some of the hardware.
 For example, the RGB LED has some predefined modes you can access.
 These are all located under the `fomu` module.

 Import the `fomu` module and access the `rgb` block to change the mode to the predefined `error` mode: